-This management's discussion and analysis ("MD&A") reports on the operating results and financial condition of the Company for the year ended January 31, 2019 and is prepared as of May 31, 2019.
-The MD&A should be read in conjunction with the Company's unaudited interim consolidated financial statements for the years ended January 31, 2019 and January 31, 2018 and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS").
+This management's discussion and analysis ("MD&A") reports on the operating results and financial condition of the Company for the three months ended April 30, 2019 and is prepared as of July 2, 2019.
+The MD&A should be read in conjunction with the Company's unaudited interim consolidated financial statements for the three months ended April 30, 2019 and the audited annual consolidated financial statements for the years ended January 31, 2019 and January 31, 2018 and the notes thereto which were prepared in accordance with International Financial Reporting Standards ("IFRS").